Ameena-Farzana/MachineLearning_Carprice_prediction_using_LinearRegression/README.md

 19. citympg: The car's fuel efficiency in miles per gallon (mpg) during city driving.
 20. highwaympg: The car's fuel efficiency in miles per gallon (mpg) during highway driving.
 21. price: The price of the car.

+## Steps Performed:
+1) #### Data Loading:
+      Started by loading the car dataset from a CSV file.
+This dataset contains various features (independent variables) related to cars, such as "drivewheel," "wheelbase," "carlength," etc., and a target variable "price," which represents the price of the car.

+3) #### Preprocessing:
+      We preprocessed the data, which involved handling missing values and converting categorical variables into numerical representations (if needed).
+Proper data preprocessing ensures that the data is in a suitable format for building the regression model.

+5) #### Feature Selection:
+      From the dataset, we selected the features with positive and negative correlations with the target variable "price."
+These features were "drivewheel," "wheelbase," "carlength," "carwidth," "curbweight," "cylindernumber," "enginesize," "fuelsystem," "boreratio," and "horsepower" for positive correlation, and "citympg" and "highwaympg" for negative correlation.

+7) #### Feature Scaling:
+      Since the selected features had different scales, we applied Min-Max scaling to bring all the features to a similar scale between 0 and 1.
+Feature scaling helps prevent certain features from dominating the model due to their larger magnitudes.

+8) #### Data Splitting:
+      We split the dataset into training and testing sets.
+The training set (80% of the data) was used to train the linear regression model, and the testing set (20% of the data) was used to evaluate the model's performance on unseen data.

+9) #### Linear Regression Model:
+      We created a linear regression model using the scikit-learn library.
+Linear regression is a simple and interpretable model that aims to fit a linear relationship between the selected features and the target variable "price."

+10) #### Model Training:
+      The linear regression model was trained on the training data using the fit method.
+During training, the model learned the coefficients (weights) for each feature, aiming to minimize the mean squared error between the predicted prices and the actual prices.

+11) #### Model Evaluation:
+      Evaluated the model's performance on the testing set using various metrics:
+          * Mean Squared Error (MSE): The average squared difference between the predicted prices and the actual prices.
+A lower MSE indicates better model performance.
+          * R-squared (R²) Score: The proportion of variance in the target variable that is explained by the model.
+A higher R² score indicates a better fit to the data.
+          * Cross-Validation RMSE: The average root mean squared error obtained through cross-validation.
+It gives an estimate of the model's performance on unseen data.